Your agency relationship is doomed.

 - Over-communication and optimization are key.

+Cultivating strong agency collaboration is imperative, both internally and externally.
 Agencies should not be treated as entirely external teams; they need collaboration with internal team members, and it needs to be an active and ongoing effort from both parties.
 Agencies are meant to augment your team, not replace it.

 Want to check out the full video?
 Watch the full Hot Take Live here!